-Routine gynecological annual exams are available in our Women’s Health Clinic with or without prescription renewal.
+Routine gynecological annual exams are available in our Women’s Health Clinic.

-If you do need a prescription renewal for birth control and your current prescription will run out before your appointment, let a nurse or receptionist know so that we can arrange for you to pick up a one-month supply for coverage until your appointment.
-Hours of operation and appointment instructions are available here.
+If you do need a prescription renewal for birth control that was prescribed by us and your current prescription will run out before your appointment, let a nurse or receptionist know so that we can arrange for you to pick up a one-month supply for coverage until your appointment.

 If you’ve had a complete exam at another facility (e.g., doctor or nurse practitioner at home, Planned Parenthood, public health clinic) in the last 10 months, you may request that copies of these records be sent to our Women’s Health Clinic as verification.
 That exam should include a pelvic and breast exam, pap smear, and STI test results if performed.
-Original prescriptions for hormonal methods from outside care providers cannot be filled at the Student Health Prescription Supply Store.
-See Announcements to the right for requesting records to and from SHS.
+Original prescriptions for hormonal methods from outside care providers cannot be filled at the Student Health Dispensary Record requests can be made through the ‘Privacy and Confidentiality’ link on the Main Menu.